 - The conventional approach for tokenization is based on a regular expression to split words.
 One way to do so is as follows: - 1.
 Match abbreviations with all upper case characters (e.g., U.S.A.) - 2.
 Match sequences of word characters including hyphens (-) and apostrophes (') - 3.
 Match numbers, currencies, percentage, and similar (\$2.3, 20%, 0.345) - 4.
-Match special characters and sequences (e.g., ... ; "" " () []) - In addition, we may want to consider the special expressions/controls in the environment like hashtags (#blowsyourmind), user references (@thebigone), emoticons ([©]), or control sequences in the format (e.g., wiki). - NLTK uses the Treebank tokenizer and the Punkt tokenizer depending on the language.
-There are a few simpler methods that split sequences on whitespaces or regular expression. - For Japanese and Chinese, we identify token boundaries with longest matches that lead a known word from the dictionary.
+Match special characters and sequences (e.g., ...; "" " () []) - In addition, we may want to consider the special expressions/controls in the environment like hashtags (#blowsyourmind), user references (@thebigone), emoticons (©) or control sequences in the format (e.g., wiki). - NLTK uses the Treebank tokenizer and the Punkt tokenizer depending on the language.
+There - For Japanese and Chinese, we identify token boundaries with longest matches that lead a known word from the dictionary.
 This approach would not work in other languages if we would omit spaces.

 - Phrases: we have seen some examples, where it seems more appropriate to consider several words as a singular term (e.g., New York, San Francisco, Sherlock Holmes).
-In other examples, the combinations of two or more words can change or add to the meaning beyond the words.
+In other examples, the combinations of two or more words can change or add the meaning beyond the words.
 Examples include express lane, crystal clear, middle management, thai food, Prime Minister, and other compounds.
-To capture them, we can extract so-called n-grams from the text stream: - 1.
+To capture them, we can extract so-called no transition the text stream: - 1.
 Extract the base terms (as discussed before) - 2.
 Iterate through the term sequence - Add 2-grams, 3-grams, ..., n-grams over subsequent terms at a given position

-However, this leads to many meaningless compounds such as "the house", "I am", "we are", or "it is" which are clearly not interesting to us.
-More over, we generate thousands of new term groups that are just accidentally together (like "meaningless compounds" or "better control" in this paragraph).
+However, this leads to many meaningless compounds such as "the house", "I am", "we are", or "it is"

 To better control the selection of n-grams, various methods have been proposed.
-We consider here only two simple and intuitive measures:
+We consider here

 - A simple approach is to reject n-grams that contain at least one so-called stop word.
 A stop word is a linguistic element that bears little information in itself.
 Examples include: a, the, I, me, your, by, at, for, not, ...
 Although very simple, this already eliminates vast amounts of useless n-grams. - Pointwise Mutual Information (PMI).
 For simplicity, we consider only the case of 2-grams but generalization to n-grams is straightforward.
 The general idea is that the 2-gram is interesting only if it occurs more frequently than the individual distributions of the two terms would suggest (and assuming they are independent).
-To this end, we can compute the Pointwise Mutual Information pmi for two terms t_1 and t_2 as follows:
+To this end, we can compute the Pointwise Mutual Information pmi for two terms t1 and t2 as follows:

-$$pmi(t_1, t_2) = \log \frac{p(t_1, t_2)}{p(t_1) \cdot p(t_2)} = \log \frac{p(t_1|t_2)}{p(t_1)} = \log \frac{p(t_2|t_1)}{p(t_2)} = \log p(t_1, t_2) - \log p(t_1) - \log p(t_2)$$
+$$pmi(t_1, t_2) = \log \frac{p(t_1, t_2)}{p(t_1) \cdot p(t_2)} = \log \frac{p(t_1 | t_2)}{p(t_1)} = \log \frac{p(t_2 | t_1)}{p(t_2)} = \log p(t_1, t_2) - \log p(t_1) - \log p(t_2)$$